 On the technical side, it’s easy to say that Disgaea 2 holds up with its sequels, since the games all use the same assets with little improvement to the sprites or polygons.
 Despite this, the quirky visual style has yet to lose its charm, with a variety of cutesy character designs that appeal to almost every kind of anime fan (and perhaps even those that aren’t).
 The music is appropriately wacky most of the time and serious when necessary.
 The voice acting is also adequate, but also tends to try a bit too hard in delivery; calling the overall voice work Saturday morning cartoon affair would be redundant given the setting, but it’s still true that the actors tend to oversell their performances in trying to maintain their character roles even when the context of the dialog doesn’t match up.

 While the sequels following Disgaea 2 have improved the gameplay even further as well as bring back some of the charm missing from the characters, it is still a solid experience that features a limitless amount of customization and additional content that is every bit as bloated as the other titles.
 That being said, if you happen to own a PSP or Vita, you may wish to invest in the portable release instead.
 Dark Hero Days, the portable version features even more additional content as well as mechanical improvements, not to mention that the hours-long grinding sessions during the Item World and other junctions make for a better fit on a handheld, especially when you can put the device to sleep at any time.
-Ultimately it is a matter of preference, as you will have the same quality experience in either case.Note: The Disgaea 2: Cursed Memories review was written based on the PS3 version of the game provided by the publisher.
+Ultimately it is a matter of preference, as you will have the same quality experience in either case.Note: Disgaea 2: Cursed Memories was reviewed on PlayStation 3.
+A digital copy of the game provided by the publisher.